The Leap (How I Met Your Mother): Production

 This episode was filmed out of order in order to allow Alyson Hannigan, who was about to begin her maternity leave, to appear.

 Critical response

 Donna Bowman of The A.V.
 Club graded the episode B+.

 "Prophets" by A.C.
-Newman features at the start and the end of the episode, as well as in the first episode of the season.
+Newman features at the start and the end of the episode.
 Greg Chow on the Rolling Stone website complimented the song choice, describing it as a "transitional [song] of triumph" which "pretty much sums up Ted in a nutshell".
 It was also mentioned in an article in The Hollywood Reporter.